nick-lewis16/nick-lewis16/README.md

 - 👋 Hi, I’m Nick Lewis
 - 👀 I’m interested in optimization, machine learning methods and their applications in finance and cybersecurity.
-- 🌱 I’m currently learning mathematics and economics at UCLA, and pursuing graduate study in financial engineering or data science.
+- 🌱 I’m currently studying at UCLA and pursuing graduate study in financial engineering or data science.
 - 📫 Reach me via email: nicklewis16@hotmail.com or phone: (425) 606-9795